gbonfant/gbonfant.github.io/source/_posts/2014-07-16-speed-up-performance-of-iterm-and-vim.markdown

 end
 ```

-Now your iTerm should be faster and Vim rendering smoother.
+## Living on the edge
+Ever since making the switch to iTerm I've dealt with the poor refresh rate of text, you might have never seen this problem but for someone with OCD that types relatively fast this has annoyed me to no end and has been the only reason why it took me so long to switch to iTerm and stick with it.

-_Update_: After the release of [iTerm2 2.0](http://www.iterm2.com/news.html), George Nachman, the guy behind iTerm, mentioned on HN that he's improved the overall performance of the terminal in the nightly releases.
-I'm currently running on nightly and the speed and responsiveness is indeed amazing, so there you have it.
+Fortunately after the release of iTerm2 2.0, George Nachman mentioned on HN that he's made significant improvements to the performance of iTerm in the nightly builds, I've been running on nightly ever since I saw his reply and the speed and responsiveness is indeed quite amazing, so go ahead and grab your [nightly build](http://www.iterm2.com/downloads.html).